Chapter 9 - Neurological Disorders

 - Encouragement to continue with normal activities

-- Consider a group exercise programme (biomechanical, aerobic, mind-body or a combination of approaches) within the NHS for people with a specific episode or flare up of low back pain with or without sciatica.
+- Consider a group exercise programme (biomechanical, aerobic, mind-body or a combination of approaches) within the National Health Service (NHS) for people with a specific episode or flare up of low back pain with or without sciatica.
 Take people’s specific needs, preferences and capabilities into account when choosing the type of exercise.

 Take home messages: Exercise programs in patients with Parkinson’s should ideally be encouraged to undergo fitness and strength training as well as balance and co-ordination training.
 Exercise in MS is safe but ideally needs individualised programs from an exercise professional.